ozonorg/raspaudiostreamer/README.md

 # Raspaudio - A Pi based Bluetooth audio sink with http stream output
 I own an old internet radio receiver that has neither Bluetooth nor a line in.
-In order to play music from my phone I wanted a device that can act as a bluetooth audio sink and forward the stream via http.
+In order to play music from my phone I wanted a device that can act as a Bluetooth audio sink and forward the stream via http.
 I am using a Raspberry Pi Zero 2 W with the latest Raspberry Pi OS (13.2).

 ## Remarks